-understand separation from family or significant others and grieve the loss of family;
+understand separation from family or significant others and grieve the loss of family; and

-express the nature of family connection desired;
+express the level/type of family connection they wish to have.

-prevent, manage, and reduce family conflicts and develop problem-solving skills;

-identify family strengths that help members meet challenges;

-maintain relationships with family members through time spent at home and shared activities, as often as possible;

-participate in neighborhood activities; and

-prepare for returning home or for living with another family, if appropriate.

-Interpretation: Unless contraindicated by court-order or there are compelling reasons to limit contact, residents should have the opportunity to spend time with their family at home and receive visits from family and friends.
-For adults, and some young adults, every attempt should be made to include family members identified by the resident.
-In cases where adults do not want family involvement, they should receive help to identify friendship/peer support opportunities based on common interests, and for young adults efforts should be made to help them connect with a non-custodial parent and/or other extended family members.
-Interpretation: The organization should work with the resident to identify individuals with whom they wish to maintain a relationship, especially when trafficking is suspected.
-Traffickers may pose as a significant other, older relative, or communicate through another individual and utilize visitation to continue the exploitation of the victim.
-In cases where the resident is a victim of human trafficking, it is important to be aware that the resident’s parent or caregiver may be the trafficker or complicit in the trafficking.
-In such cases, determining appropriate family supports and level of involvement should include the input of the resident.
-Interpretation: Some standards elements may not be applicable for crisis stabilization, short-term diagnostic, and withdrawal management programs due to length of stay and program design.
+Interpretation: When residents are adults who do not want family involvement, they should receive help to identify friendship/peer support opportunities.
+When residents are children or youth with limited family involvement, efforts should be made to help them connect with a non-custodial parent and/or other extended family members.
+As noted in the Glossary, individuals may define their family to include extended family members, significant others, close friends, current or former foster family, adoptive family, and others with an important role in supporting individual or family well-being.
+Interpretation: In cases where the resident is a victim of human trafficking or trafficking is suspected, the organization should work with the resident to identify individuals with whom they wish to maintain a relationship.
+Traffickers may pose as a significant other or older relative, or communicate through another individual and utilize visitation to continue the exploitation of the victim.
+As noted in RTX 5.02, it is also important to be aware that the resident’s parent or caregiver may be the trafficker or complicit in the trafficking.
+In such cases, determining the appropriate level of involvement should include the input of the child as well as child welfare and law enforcement systems

+RTX 6.02

+The organization encourages family engagement and participation by:

+helping personnel develop positive, respectful, and trust-based relationships with family members; and

+treating family members in a trauma-informed manner.